 And the good news is that there are now dedicated software, tools and apps that can quickly and easily produce financial forecasts for you.

-So to help you understand more about how planning your finances can help your startup succeed, we asked Robin Booth of Brixx.com to share her experience with us;
+So to help you understand more about how planning your finances can help your startup succeed, we asked Robin Booth of Brixx.com to share his experience with us;

 If you decide to work for yourself and begin trading as a sole trader, (self-employed) you will need to set up your accounts to record your income and expenses.